-- Seriously jeopardize the member’s life or health; or
+- seriously jeopardize the member’s life or health

-- Seriously jeopardize the ability of the member to regain maximum function; or
+- seriously jeopardize the ability of the member to regain maximum function

 Drug Exceptions Timeframes and Enrollee Responsibilities

-- If the formulary drug is determined by us, after reasonable investigation and consultation with the prescribing physician, to be an inappropriate therapy for the medical condition of the member; or
+- if the formulary drug is determined, after reasonable investigation and consultation with the prescribing physician, to be an inappropriate therapy for the medical condition of the member

-- When the Member has been receiving the specific non-formulary prescription drug for at least six months previous to the development or revision of the formulary and the prescribing physician has determined that the formulary drug is an inappropriate therapy for the specific patient or that changing drug therapy presents a significant health risk to the specific patient.
+- when the member has been receiving the specific non-formulary prescription drug for at least six months before the development or revision of the formulary and the prescribing physician has determined that the formulary drug is an inappropriate therapy for the specific patient, or that changing drug therapy presents a significant health risk to the specific patient

-An exception request for coverage of non-formulary drugs can be made by the member, a designated representative, the prescribing physician or other prescriber.
-Requests can be made in writing, electronically and telephonically.
-To request a non-formulary drug, have a doctor or send a medical necessity form to our pharmacy authorization department at 4456 Corporation Lane, Suite 210, Virginia Beach, VA 23462, or call us at 757-552-7540 or 1-800-229-5522.
+A standard or expedited exception request for coverage of non-formulary drugs can be made by the member, a designated representative, the prescribing physician, or other prescriber.
+Requests can be made in writing, electronically, and telephonically.
+To request a non-formulary drug, have a doctor or send a medical necessity form to our pharmacy authorization department either:

 Standard Exception Requests for Coverage of Non-Formulary Drugs